-The Associate of Applied Science Degree in Occupational Therapy Assistant Technology, Regional College, reserves the right to initiate changes in the program as deemed necessary for maintaining quality education in this field.
+The Associate of Applied Science Degree in Occupational Therapy Assistant, College of Applied and Technical Studies, reserves the right to initiate changes in the program as deemed necessary for maintaining quality education in this field.

 National Certification Exam

 Graduates of accredited programs will be able to sit for the national certification examination for Occupational Therapy Assistants administered by the National Board for Certification of Occupational Therapists (NBCOT).
 After successful completion of the exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Please be advised that successful completion of the national examination provides you with your certification only.
 You must obtain certification before acquiring a license.
 Becoming licensed in a specific state is a separate process.